Environment, Climate, and Animals

 Clean Air & Water

-In traditional farming, manure produced by animals serves as fertilizer for their feed.
-Because industrial animal agriculture concentrates thousands of animals into as little land as possible, it produces an excess of manure that is then mismanaged in ways that pollute the surrounding land, water, and air.
+Because industrial animal agriculture concentrates thousands of animals into as little land as possible, it produces a lot of manure that is then mismanaged in ways that pollute the surrounding land, water, and air.
 Just one industrial-sized hog facility can produce more waste than the entire city of Philadelphia does over the course of a year.

 Environmental Racism & Environmental Justice